← Back to Library

 Maybe

-The I Ching is not a "positive thinking" tool — it reflects reality as it is.
+The I Ching is not a "positive thinking" tool.
 Notice that roughly equal numbers of hexagrams advise action (Yes), restraint (No), and careful judgment (Maybe).
-This mathematical balance is itself a profound teaching: life does not always say Yes.
+This balance is useful as a teaching frame, not as a deterministic forecast.

 1The CreativeYes ✅